Workiva/over_react/.github/CONTRIBUTING.md

 5. Write tests for your changes.
   1. There are no exceptions.
-  2. If your PR doesn't have accompanying test coverage - your code will not get merged.
+  2. If you're having trouble, reach out in your PR about how to best go about testing your changes.

 6. Locally merge the upstream master branch into your topic branch: